What’s the difference between Pool Rx and pool ionizers? Which one is best for you? Read on.

 Inline pool ionizers have been around since the 80s and were spun off from a NASA technology transfer program.
 The technology was developed during the Apollo space program to purify drinking water on space missions.

-Today, a wide variety of inline pool ionizers are designed for above-ground and inground pools.
-They range in price from $199 to $999, depending on the capacity, features, and manufacturer.
+Today, various inline pool ionizers are designed for above-ground and inground pools.
+Depending on the capacity, features, and manufacturer, they range in price from $199 to $999.

 Pool Rx Pros and Cons